BLACK HELICOPTERS

 "What's his district, again?"

-Scow's hooded eyes drank in the crowd's adulation as though it was a bottle of fortified tea.
+Scow's hooded eyes drank in the crowd's adulation as though it was a five-dollar bottle of fortified artisanal tea.

 "Thank you!" he waved.
 "Thank you!
 God bless us, one and all!"

 "Pip pip," Glenn retorted.
 "S'cuse me," he said to Anne, "we're supposed to be working, remember, riding herd?
-I see one of my would-be escaping doggies..."
+I spy one of my would-be escaping doggies..."

-He blew her a kiss and squirmed off into the swelling crowd, wielding a notebook open to a page with names of states: Illinois, Indiana, Iowa, his index finger massaged the print.
+He blew her a kiss and squirmed off into the swelling crowd, wielding a notebook open to a page with names of the “I” states: Illinois, Indiana, Iowa, his index finger massaging the print.
 Words boomed from the speakers mounted at all corners of the arena... wise words, tough words, temperate words.
 Political words.
-A vendor passed with red, white and blue popsicles for sale, another with campaign buttons: Tillerman or Parnell.
-Glenn's quarry was a bespectacled young man with the build of a former defensive lineman in a black and white checked jacket, also being carried away with the human undertow, and he stepped up his pursuit, dancing through bodies under waves of words...
+A vendor passed hawking red, white and blue popsicles, another selling campaign buttons: Tillerman or Parnell.
+Glenn's quarry was a bespectacled young man with the build of a former defensive lineman beneath a black and white checked jacket, also being carried away with the rapidly-swelling human undertow, and he stepped up his pursuit, dancing through bodies and under waves of words...

 "Hey, you!
 You!" he called.

-Morton Scow asked the crowd to honor the memories of the nine-eleven victims, then the two Supreme Court judges murdered by anti-abortion extremists, finally slipping seamlessly into a folksy anecdote: "...which was when I told the Secretary, 'arbitrate, don't annihilate...'"
+Morton Scow asked the crowd to honor the memories of the nine-eleven victims and those shot down in Vegas, Parkland, Kyev, Texas and Newtown (but not Orlando), the dead astronauts and policemen… and then, in deference to African-Americans, a boy shot by the cops in Tulsa for stealing candy… also certain earthquake victims in Bulgaria, survivors of the typhoons and wildfires, then the two Supreme Court judges murdered by anti-abortion extremists (whose replacements were still being held up by the Republican Senatorial minority on procedural filibusterers); finally slipping seamlessly into a folksy anecdote: "...which was when I told the Secretary, 'arbitrate, don't annihilate...'"

 "You!"
 Glenn repeated.

 The young man paused, drawing his thumb up towards his chest...
-Glenn nodded and caught up with him, glancing at the nametag over his breast pocket, because the Convention credentials slung around his neck like dogtags, shimmering with holograms that obscured their content.
-Hello - Charles Punick of Leavenworth, Kansas.
+Glenn nodded and caught up with him, glancing at the nametag over his breast pocket, because the Convention credentials slung round his neck like dogtags, shimmered with holograms that obscured their content.
+Hello - Charles Punick, Leavenworth, Kansas.

 "Charley!
 Glenn Savitt.
 From the National?
 Remember... the reception for the Operations Caucus?
 You were a delegate there..."